Omega-3 Fatty Acids: The Brain’s Shield Against Saturated Fats

 Here, we delve into the damaging effects of saturated fats on our brains and highlight the protective benefits of omega-3 fatty acids.

-Research has indicated that a diet high in saturated fats, which are typically found in foods like fast and baked goods, can negatively impact and cognitive function.
+Research has indicated that a high in saturated fats, which are typically found in foods like fast and baked goods, can negatively impact memory and .

 However, there’s a nutritional hero in our midst: omega-3 fatty acids.